-- 6. Management Fees These are any fees associated with the managing of the property.
-If the property is owner managed, do not show a management fee. - 7.
-Administration Fees This category may include expenses such as advertising, office supplies, telephone and other reasonable costs. - 8.
-Salaries and Benefits These are general payroll expenses to all employees whose services are needed for the operation of the property, but have not been included in other expense sections.
+- 6. Management Fees: These are any fees associated with the managing of the property.
+If the property is owner managed, do not show a management fee. - Administration Fees: This category may include expenses such as advertising, office supplies, telephone and other reasonable costs. - 8.
+Salaries and Benefits: These are general payroll expenses to all employees whose services are needed for the operation of the property, but have not been included in other expense sections.
 The property caretaker's and janitor's wages and benefits should be reported here. - 9.
-Heating This expense reflects the cost of natural gas, propane or oil and associated taxes only. - 10.
-Electricity This is your SaskPower or City of Saskatoon electricity bill.
+Heating: This expense reflects the cost of natural gas, propane or oil and associated taxes only. - 10.
+Electricity: This is your SaskPower or City of Saskatoon electricity bill.
 This expense reflects the cost of power and associated taxes only.
-If The City of Saskatoon supplies both electricity and water, those expenses can be combined, but please indicate this in Section E. - 11.
-Water and Sewer The City of Saskatoon charges for water & sewer. - 12.
-Grounds Maintenance Includes snow and garbage removal. - 13.
-Security This expense applies to security services hired to prevent damage to buildings and landscaping.
+If the City of Saskatoon supplies both electricity and water, those expenses can be combined, but please indicate this under the "Notes and Comments" column. - 11.
+Water and Sewer: The City of Saskatoon charges for water & sewer. - 12.
+Grounds Maintenance: Includes all landscaping maintenance, snow removal, sidewalk and parking lot sweeping, garbage pickup, etc. - 13.
+Security: This expense applies to security services hired to prevent damage to buildings and landscaping.
 Security required due to the nature of the business occupying the building should not be included. - 14.
-Property Taxes The amount reported should be the actual amount of taxes paid for the fiscal year. - 15.
-Insurance Includes property and liability insurance.
-The amount reported should exclude insurance costs normally required for a business operation such as building contents, business interruption, errors and omissions, etc.

-- 16. Legal & Audit Fees These fees should relate to the property operation only and not costs associated with running a business.
+Property Taxes: The amount reported should be the actual amount of taxes paid for the fiscal year. - 15.
+Insurance: Includes property and liability insurance.
+The amount reported should exclude insurance costs normally required for a business operation such as building contents, business interruption, errors and omissions, etc. - 16.
+Legal & Audit Fees: These fees should relate to the property operation only and not costs associated with running a business.
 For example, legal fees incurred to draw up leases are a property expense, but fees to incorporate a business are not a real estate expense. - 17.
-Supplies These would normally relate to supplies stocked for cleaning and routine maintenance.
-Do not include income or expenses from the sale of packing or moving supplies. - 18.
-Repairs & Maintenance These are costs associated with the routine maintenance and repairs of the property.
+Supplies: These would normally relate to supplies stocked for cleaning and routine maintenance. - 18.
+Repairs & Maintenance: These are costs associated with the routine maintenance and repairs of the property.
 This would include maintenance of plumbing, heating and electrical equipment, minor repairs to roofing, elevator service contracts, etc. Any work that is of a substantial cost which has been incurred to repair or replace an item that has a long life span is a major renovation.
-Items like replacement of a heating boiler, complete replacement of a roof membrane, replacement of windows, etc. are Major Renovations (see point 20 below for definition of Major Renovations).
+Items like replacement of a heating boiler, complete replacement of a roof membrane, replacement of windows, etc. are major renovations (see point 20 below for definition of Major Renovations).

-19. Other Expenses
+19. Other Expenses:

 Tenant Improvements - These are costs that are often incurred by a tenant to modify a space to make it suitable to their use.
 Under some rental agreements, the landlord provides an allowance for this work or covers the cost them self.
-If the landlord has paid for tenant improvements report this as an expense.
+If the landlord has paid for tenant improvements, report this as an expense.
 Where the landlord pays for tenant improvements, those costs are often recovered through a higher rental payment.
-If owner paid tenant inducements influence the rental payment, please report the details in Section F.
+If owner paid tenant inducements and this influenced the rental payment, please report the details in Section D.